Aerowinder/net-snmp-mgmt/README.md

 # net-snmp-mgmt

-Automate Net-SNMP related tasks, such as installing and removing related services.
+Automate installation and removal of Net-SNMP.
+Repo includes my latest compiled version of Net-SNMP and OpenSSL.